 Beyond the main tourist attractions, Vienna is pretty much a collection of charming neighborhoods.
 Each district has its own distinctive atmosphere and flavor, cute name, main shopping street, famous restaurants, and of course, Christmas market.
 That is why in my three days itinerary for Vienna I suggested spending at least one evening in a hood of your choice, ending the day at a good restaurant off the beaten path.

 As for us, we are since 10 years happy residents of Vienna’s 5th district, which we simply love.
 You can actually walk to the Vienna State Opera from anywhere in Margareten (that’s how the 5th district is called), passing through most of the 4th Wieden (thus you can see two hoods in one walk), there are three shopping streets/arteries worth exploring, and countless small businesses to keep you entertained.
-My article on this neighborhood is long overdue, as I never feel I finished collecting the information for it!
+My article on this neighborhood is also a thorough argument for why you should stay around this area if you plan to visit Vienna.

 If you book your accommodation in Vienna here, it will bring us a small friendly commission at no extra cost for you!
 Thank you for your support!